 - 1 glass or plastic jar that holds about a cup, (make sure it has a tight lid)

 - 3-5 marbles, (clean with soap and water)

 - Pour 1/4 cup of heavy cream into a jar.
 For kids I often use a plastic jar so that they don't have to worry if they drop it.

 - Add the marbles.
 Most recipes I've seen don't use the marbles but these act like mixers and make the butter form faster.
-Also, they imitate the mixing paddles in old-fashioned butter makers.
+Also, they imitate the mixing paddles in old-fashioned butter churns.

 - Shake the jar.
 You may want to take turns shaking since it can make you tired.

-- Generally, my kids like to check on the butter every 30 seconds or so.
-Depending on how hard you shake, it takes between 3 and 10 minutes to make butter.
+- Generally, my kids like to check every 30 seconds or so.
+Depending on how hard you shake, it takes between 3 and 10 minutes.